scoom-scoom/Autosplitter-and-Load-Normalizer/asl-testing/timed-loads-using-asl-file.md

 # Timed loads (in milliseconds) using the asl file

 Manual load timing starts the frame the load is visible to the frame the load is no longer visible (faded to black).
-THESE LOAD TIMES are about 11 extra frames of the 30FPS video (0.367 seconds) of time than the manual load times.
+THESE ASL LOAD TIMES are about 11 extra frames of the 30FPS video (0.367 seconds) of time than the manual load times.
 Measuring the ASL frames starts from the second frame the timer is on the same number to the frame the timer is not on the same number.

 ## Pokitaru: